 This is the biggest change to Oxford admissions testing in over a decade.
-If you are applying for 2027 entry, you need to understand what TARA involves, which courses require it, and how to prepare.
-This guide covers everything we know so far.
+If you are applying for 2027 entry, the first thing to establish is which test your specific course requires — always check the official course page — and then how to prepare for it.
+This guide walks through the mapping and what we know so far.

 What Is Changing and Why